emmywritescode/Superstore-Performance-Dashboard/README.md

 - The store generated just over $260K in profit which represents a low profit margin of 12.4% over the period.
 - Most of the store's profit came from states in the east and west region and New York was the most profitable state at $68K.
 - Sales Person 'Anna Andreadi' made the most profit at over $88K at least $2K more than any other sales person.
-- While Copiers and Phones were the most profitable product subcategories at more than $40K, Tables as well as Bookcases and Supplies made huge losses.
+- While Copiers and Phones were the most profitable product subcategories each more than $40K, Tables as well as Bookcases and Supplies made huge losses.

 ## Conclusion
 - The Order Completion Rate stands above 90% each year.